-- Mabinogi has Leminia's Holy Moon Armor for female characters.
+- Mabinogi features several sets of female armour that qualify as this, with skirts ranging from knee-length to full-length, like Leminia's Holy Moon Armor for female characters.
 It's pretty much the male version with a skirt and is the most expensive armor buyable from NPCs.

 - In Chrono Trigger, the Prism Dress◊ is the strongest armour, and can only be worn by women.

 - Lenneth, Hrist, and Silmeria from the Valkyrie Profile series all have outfits that fit this trope.

 - Special mention goes to Dark Souls.
 While there are "gown"-looking armor in the game, there's usually no reason to equip it except for the (now-patched and nerfed) Antiquated Skirt, which has disproportionately high defense compared to the rest of the set.
 Coupled with real armor for the upper body and a female character, and you have this trope.

 - Sengoku Rance has Uesugi Kenshin, who wore her kacchu styled Japanese armor over her hakama/gii and a Nice Hat.

 - Castlevania: Order of Ecclesia gives the heroine Shanoa the option of wearing either heavy armor or dresses into battle.
 The armor usually has the higher defense, but the dresses tend to increase other stats in addition to defense.
 Her standard outfit is a high-slit Sexy Backless Outfit, a sturdy breast plate, and plated thigh-high boots.